-This column is a regular newsletter feature offering chapter members and local experts a chance to briefly share information on many things related to gardening with natives.
-This issue’s question was: Which native bulb do you find most rewarding?
+This regular newsletter feature offers chapter members and local experts a chance to briefly share information on many things related to gardening with natives.
+The question for this issue: Which native culinary plants and edibles are your favorites?